SaltwaterDev/storyofmine/README.md

 # dandelion-app (Android version)
-first initial commit of the andriod ap
+first initial commit of the andriod app